mercadopago/devsite-docs/guides/online-payments/subscriptions/advanced-integration.en.md

 If you want to reactivate or extend the time of a subscription that had a specific time length determined, you must add the time that was paused or that you want to add in order to be able to collect the total estimated installments.

-For example, in the case of wanting to collect all the installments of an annual duration with a monthly frequency that was paused at 6 months for one month, you should add one month more the lifetime.
+For example, if you want to collect all the installments of an annual period with a monthly frequency that after 6 months was paused for one month, you should add one month more to the time period.

 To do so, update the time in the `auto_recurring.end_date` field and send the value `authorized` in `status`.